108 Leonard: Renovation and completion

 Bank of America gave the owners a $334 million construction loan in January 2016, and Apollo Commercial Real Estate Finance placed a $77 million mezzanine loan on the project the next month.
 Architectural firm Howard L. Zimmerman Architects restored the building's facade.
 The work included cleaning the marble, replacing damaged portions of the roof parapet, and restoring the 7,000-pound sculptural eagles perched on the roof.
 Afterward, Jeffrey Beers International renovated the building's interior.
 A residential entrance was built on Leonard Street, and the building was rebranded as 108 Leonard.
 The building's owners started selling apartments in March 2018, with the cheapest apartments being marketed at $1.5 million.
+Due to the disputes over the clock tower, the developers postponed plans to build a penthouse apartment in the clark tower.

 The New York Court of Appeals, the highest court in New York state, reversed the New York Supreme Court's ruling on the clock-tower lawsuit in early 2019, finding that the owners could close the clock tower and convert it into an apartment.
-The Court of Appeals' ruling effectively ended the legal dispute, prompting several preservationists to express disappointment at the ruling.
-Later the same year, Peebles and El-Ad refinanced the building with $450 million from Mack Real Estate Credit Strategies.
-Among the building's early residents were producer Zoe Jackson; music executive Clive Davis; singer Keith Urban and actress Nicole Kidman; and actor Hugh Jackman.
+The Court of Appeals' ruling effectively ended the legal dispute, to preservationists' disappointment, and the penthouse was placed on sale in 2024.
+Peebles and El-Ad refinanced the building in September 2019 with $450 million from Mack Real Estate Credit Strategies.
+Among the building's early residents were singer Keith Urban and actress Nicole Kidman; singer Sabrina Carpenter; Alexandra Clancy, the widow of writer Tom Clancy; and actor Hugh Jackman.
+The music executive Clive Davis bought an apartment in the building but sold it in 2023 without having lived there.

 In early 2022, JPMorgan Chase and Lionheart Management provided a $229.4 million mortgage loan for the project.
 Jack Shainman, operator of the Jack Shainman Gallery, announced in November 2022 that he would open a 20000 ft2 gallery within 108 Leonard's banking hall in late 2023.
 Shainman had paid $20 million for the banking hall and was planning to spend $3 million to $4 million on renovations.
+The Jack Shainman Gallery soft opened in the building in January 2024.
+That March, VIQ Architecture submitted plans to the LPC for alterations to the banking hall's interior, as well as the lower portions of the facade on Leonard Street and Lafayette Street.